Batken Region: History

 Batken Region was created on 15 October 1999 from the westernmost section of Osh Region.
 This was partly in response to the activities of the Islamic Movement for Uzbekistan (IMU), with bases in Tajikistan.
 In 1999 they kidnapped a group of Japanese geologists and in 2000 some American climbers.
 In the two years, 49 Kyrgyz soldiers were killed.
 There was an attack on a Tajik border post in May 2006, which was probably connected to drug running.
-In 2021, a conflict over water rights has left 31 dead and 150 wounded on the Kyrgyz side.
+In 2021, a conflict over water rights at least 55 dead and 277 wounded.

+The area has been a target for the suppression of Islam.
+In October of 2023, 37 mosques and schools were closed by the government.
+This happened soon after 60 mosques and religious schools were closed by raids in the Osh Region.

 Divisions

 The Batken Region is divided administratively into three cities of regional significance (Batken, Kyzyl-Kyya and Sülüktü), and three districts:

 Aydarken, Isfana and Kadamjay are cities of district significance.
 There is one urban-type settlement in the region: Vostochnyy (part of Sülüktü city).

 Socio-economics

 The economically active population of Batken Region in 2009 was 188,808, of which 176,611 employed and 12,197 (6.5%) unemployed.